diegomacario/Super-Sunshine/README.md

 ## Dedication

-This last image is for all the citizens of Venezuela, who are currently fighting for their freedom against an oppressive dictatorship.
+This last image is for Venezuela and all of its citizens.

 <p align="center">
 <img src="https://github.com/diegomacario/Manta-Ray-Tracer/blob/master/readme_images/bandera.png"/>